Bryon Russell: NBA career

+Russell began playing basketball at San Bernardino High School.
 After playing three years of college basketball with Long Beach State University, Russell was drafted forty-fifth overall in the 1993 NBA draft by the Utah Jazz.
-From 1997 to 2000, he played in every regular-season game.
-He went to back-to-back NBA Finals with the Jazz in 1997 and 1998, but lost to the Chicago Bulls.
-Russell had his best season with the Jazz in the 1999–2000 season, when he averaged 14.1 points and 5.2 rebounds per game.
+A renowned defender throughout his career, Russell often guarded the best player from opposing teams.
+From 1997 to 2000, he played in every regular-season game for the Jazz.
+He went to back-to-back NBA Finals with the Jazz in 1997 and 1998, but lost to the Chicago Bulls each time.
+Russell had arguably his best season with the Jazz in the 1999–2000 season, when he averaged 14.1 points and 5.2 rebounds per game.
+In 2001, Russell participated in the Three-Point Contest during all-star weekend.
 After playing nine seasons for the Jazz, Russell signed with the Washington Wizards as a free agent for the 2002–2003 season.
 Russell then signed with the Los Angeles Lakers as a free agent for the 2003–2004 season and made it to the 2004 NBA Finals but lost to the Detroit Pistons.
 He then signed with the Denver Nuggets as a free agent and played with them from 2004 to 2006.
 He was a part of the Seattle SuperSonics roster for a brief time in 2006 after being traded by the Nuggets but never appeared in a game for them.

 Russell's alma mater, Long Beach State University, retired his jersey in 2010.